 Anyone internal or external to the Council can report concerns of wrongdoing using the Council's Report Fraud Form.
-The form will be emailed to the Council's Audit Manager (TBC).
+The form will be emailed to the Council's Audit Manager (Elizabeth Brooks).
 Alternatively, your concerns can be emailed directly to the Whistleblowing team as follows:

-- Audit Manager (TBC) if the concern relates to suspicion of fraud or bribery - HR Manager (Nicola Roberts, nroberts@uttlesford.gov.uk) if the concern relates to employee behaviour - Monitoring Officer (Jane Reynolds, jreynolds@uttlesford.gov.uk) if the concern relates to Councillor behaviour.
+- Audit Manager (Wendy Lancaster, wlancaster@uttlesford.gov.uk_Elizabeth_Brooks) if the concern relates to suspicion of fraud or bribery - HR Manager (Nicola Roberts, nroberts@uttlesford.gov.uk) if the concern relates to employee behaviour - Monitoring Officer (Jane Reynolds, ireynolds@uttlesford.gov.uk) if the concern relates to Councillor behaviour.